 Marvel Comics in the 1960s REDUX

-Marvel Comics In The 1960s: An Issue-By-Issue Field Guide To A Pop Culture Phenomenon is an excellent 2009 book by sci-fi writer and pop culture commentator Pierre Contois that provides a series of capsule reviews of the most important Marvel books published during the 1960s.
-The outstanding book captures the amazing history of Marvel Comics during its glory years when the "House of Ideas" was creating the most memorable heroes and villains in pop culture history.
-Marvel was also returning to the trend original set by E.C.
+Marvel Comics In The 1960s: An Issue-By-Issue Field Guide To A Pop Culture Phenomenon is an excellent 2009 book by sci-fi writer and pop culture commentator Pierre Comtois providing a series of capsule reviews of the essential Marvel books published during the 1960s.
+The outstanding book captures the fantastic history of Marvel Comics during its glory years when the "House of Ideas" was creating the most memorable heroes and villains in pop culture history.
+Marvel was also returning to the original trend set by E.C.
 Horror Comics in the 1950s to write material that would expand the audience for comics beyond just little kids.

 Beware, a stream of semi-consciousness is about to follow.

 On 7-11's and Spider-Men

 Trudging through the snow with my feet getting wet, I find myself at the local 7-11.
 A rack of comic books is visibly on display as I want into the door.
 The floor is sludge-filled thanks to all the ice and accumulated snow.
 There are many titles on the rack and, instead of my usual D.C.
 Comics' House of Mystery selection, I opt for an issue of Marvel Tales.
 For fifty-cents, I get a reprint of The Amazing Spider-Man #13.
 This was the first appearance of Mysterio and, even though this was the early 1980s, the comic still had a lot of modern relevance to me.
 Yes, I read scores of the current comics that were new and not reprints.
 The only other reprint book I would check out was Marvel Superheroes, which at the time was running classic 1970s reprints of The Incredible Hulk.
 (One of the issues featured a fun and over-the-top story with The Leader creating androids of Richard Nixon and Spiro Agnew!)